El Paso ISD's Hopes and Dreams 2.0 asks community's feedback on district's strategic plan - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The El Paso Independent School District celebrated the completion of Captain Gabriel L. Navarrete Middle School during a ceremony on Thursday.
 The school opened its doors to more than 900 students in Aug.
 The school comes together as a consolidation of the former Armendariz...

-EL PASO, Texas (KFOX14/CBS4) — Reports of voter intimidation have been circulating across different cities in the U.S. According to the ACLU, voter intimidation is rare and unlikely.
+EL PASO, TX (KFOX14) — Reports of voter intimidation have been circulating across different cities in the U.S. According to the ACLU, voter intimidation is rare and unlikely.
 But if someone is attempting to interfere with your right to vote, it may be voter intimidation and a violation of federal law.

 El Paso High School SAT answer documents lost in UPS transit, school district says